bbiyongel/nlp_with_pytorch/preprocessing/align.md

     1. Sentence-tokenize for each language.
     1. Normalize (clean + tokenize) corpus for each language.
     1. Get pseudo translation for each language from naive translator.
-    1. Align parallel corpus using Bleualign
+    1. Align parallel corpus using Bleualign.

 ## Building Naive Translator